busarade-itat/md-dc-pbc/README.md

 The command `./main.py datasets_new/datasets/proportionality_2D_legacy --fmin 0.3 --gmin 2 --mincs 2 --maxcs 5 --fold 5 --classifier svc --n 90 --k 1 --legacy --vecsize 2` will produce a directory with a name beginning by **_xp_** followed by a timestamp.
 In this directory a file **_cmd_** will contain the command.
 Five directories (ex0, ex1, ex2, ex3 and ex4) will contain the results of the 5 folds (`--fold 5`).
-Two files are contained by each of those directories.
+Two files are contained in each of those directories.

 The **_chronicles_** file contains the extracted chronicles to classify the `proportionality_2D` dataset (`datasets/BIDE-D/blocks`).
 Those chronicles were extracted with a minimal frequency of 30% (`--fmin 0.3`) and a minimal growth rate of 2 (`-gmin 2`).